Liquidity Provision Contracts and Market Quality: Evidence from the New York Stock Exchange

 Date Written: March 1, 2019

-We exploit a discontinuity in the contractual obligations of Designated Market Maker (DMM) firms on the New York Stock Exchange (NYSE) to identify the causal effects of DMM obligations on market quality.
-We document that more stringent DMM requirements are associated with increased depth, narrower bid-ask spreads, higher rates of price improvement, increased firm value, and improved price efficiency, with many of the improvements attributable to increases in liquidity provision on markets other than the NYSE.
-These results cannot be attributed the mechanical effects of more binding DMM obligations, and support that market making is characterized by strategic complementarity.
+We exploit a discontinuity in the New York Stock Exchange Designated Market Maker (DMM) contract to identify causal effects of DMM participation on equilibrium market outcomes.
+We document that contractual features that enhance DMM participation are associated with increased depth, narrower bid-ask spreads, and higher rates of price improvement, with most of the improvements attributable to increases in liquidity provision on markets other than the NYSE.
+These results cannot be attributed to the mechanical effects of the contractual changes and support the interpretation that market making is characterized by strategic complementarity.

 Keywords: Designated Market Maker, Firm Value, Market Quality, Regression Discontinuity